Get a free, no obligation personal loan quote with rates as low as 6.99%

 Your Income Doesn’t Match Your Postal Code

 Your home address may sometimes arouse suspicion from the CRA.
 Suppose you live in an affluent neighbourhood in an expensive house but report a relatively modest income on your tax return.
-The CRA may wonder if you’re earning more money than you’re reporting.
+The CRA may wonder if you’re earning more money than you’re reporting, perhaps from under-the-table cash jobs.

 Consistent Business Or Rental Loss Claims